 College Code: SC

-The College of Science (Mason Science) at George Mason University is a leader in scientific discovery and the creation of innovative solutions for the rapidly-changing needs of today’s world.
+The College of Science at George Mason University is a leader in scientific discovery and the creation of innovative solutions for the rapidly-changing needs of today’s world.
 The college prides itself in being home to a diverse population of students from across the U.S. and around the world.
-Mason Science is a magnet for minds interested in scientific disciplines and it offers enhanced undergraduate and graduate research opportunities to its students.
-With new science and technology discoveries, the college is also one of Mason’s entrepreneurship leaders, adding to Mason’s portfolio of patents, licenses, and spin-off companies.
+The College of Science is a magnet for minds interested in scientific disciplines and it offers enhanced undergraduate and graduate research opportunities to its students.
+With new science and technology discoveries, the college is also one of George Mason’s entrepreneurship leaders, adding to George Mason’s portfolio of patents, licenses, and spin-off companies.

-Mason Science continues to push the boundaries of scientific discovery and education.
-The college's faculty have led collaborations and advised governments and organizations across diverse domains including space, data, energy, water, climate, agriculture, and quantum materials among many applications.
-Mason Science provides programming to expand the intellectual curiosity of the next generation of scientists- whether inside or outside of the classroom.
-The Mason Science community cultivates a promising future for its students and for new scientific frontiers.
+The College of Science continues to push the boundaries of scientific discovery and education.
+The college's faculty have led collaborations and advised governments and organizations across diverse domains including space, data, energy, water, climate, agriculture, and quantum science among many applications.
+The College of Science provides programming to expand the intellectual curiosity of the next generation of scientists- whether inside or outside of the classroom.
+The College of Science community cultivates a promising future for its students and for new scientific frontiers.

-Mason Science is thankful for the Registrar's Catalog and Curriculum team and for the college's dedicated catalog editors:
+The college is thankful for the Registrar's Catalog and Curriculum team and for its dedicated catalog editors:

-Amaya, Barreto, Bazaz Gettys, Berea, Bishop, Blaisten-Barojas, Bulancea, Buraik, Burtch, Chen, Clayborne, Craft, DeVito, Dumas, Durac, Edwards, Emelianenko, Erb, Fede, Fowler, Flores, Hahn, Hayes, Grant, Jafri, Jones, Kasik, Khan, Kim, Kinser, Klinger, Knight, Lewis, Lopez, Mason, McKenna, O'Toole, Peters, Pfoser, Rancourt, Rubin, Rule, Sausville, Scott, So, St. Germain, Stan, Stone, Sweeney, Turner, Uhen, Van Aken, Vaisman, Verardo, Weatherspoon, Yang
+Amaya, Barreto, Bazaz Gettys, Berea, Bishop, Blaisten-Barojas, Bulancea, Burtch, Chen, Craft, Croitoru, DeVito, Dumas, Durac, Emelianenko, Erb, Fede, Fowler, Flores, Hahn, Hayes, Grant, Jafri, Jones, Kasik, Khan, Kim, Klinger, Knight, Lewis, Lopez, Mason, McKenna, Olmo, O'Toole, Paige, Perry, Peters, Pfoser, Rancourt, Rubin, Rule, Sausville, Scott, So, St. Germain, Stan, Stone, Sweeney, Uhen, Van Aken, Vaisman, Verardo, Yang

 College Policies

-The students of the college are governed by the policies and procedures of the university.
+Students in the College of Science (Mason Science) are governed by the policies and procedures of the university.
 Areas where the college provides additional guidance will be found in the Undergraduate Education and Graduate Education sections below.

 Accommodations for Disabled Students